-The Risk Management Committee is responsible for reviewing, evaluating, coordinating, and making recommendations to the P&CEO and senior management on financial, credit, legal, operational, reputational, and other risks.
+The Risk Management Committee is responsible for reviewing, evaluating, coordinating, and making recommendations to the President & CEO of OPIC and senior management on financial, credit, legal, operational, reputational, and other risks.

 Executive Offices

 OPIC Organization Chart

 Office of the President and Chief Executive Officer - The President and CEO of the Corporation provides overall leadership, and chairs the Board of Directors.
 The Office includes the Senate-confirmed Executive Vice President, the Chief of Staff, and the Office of Accountability.